savannahar68/web-review/README.md

 # web-review

-A npm package to check the responsiveness of your website and audit it's performance
+A npm package to check the responsiveness of your website and audit it's performance, by using lighthouse under the hood

 ### How to run this package locally